 ● International prize ex equo Anna HERINGER and Benedetta TAGLIABUE

 In 2020, the competition was open from June 1st to September 30th under the presidency of Catherine GUYOT, General Secretary of ARVHA and President of Women in Architecture France, and Spela HUKAR, Vice-President of the Jury and representative of the Chamber of Architects of Slovenia.
 The jury met on 31 October 2020 to select the winners of each award.
 The award ceremony took place in a video conference on 12 December 2020 in front of more than 1500 people.
-Due to the COVID we had only 6 people present for the award ceremony; Catherine GUYOT for ARVHA Sophie BERTHELIER winner of the 2017 woman architect award and secretary general of the Academy of Architecture, and for the laureates Florence LIPSKY, woman architect 2020 Marie FADE of OH!SOM Architects winner young woman architect 2020, Cathrin TREBELJAHR original work award 2020 and Sophie DENISSOF special mention original work 2020.
+Due to the COVID we had only 6 people present for the award ceremony; Catherine GUYOT for ARVHA, Sophie BERTHELIER, winner of the 2017 woman architect award and secretary general of the Academy of Architecture, and for the laureates Florence LIPSKY, woman architect 2020, Marie FADE of OH!SOM Architects, winner young woman architect 2020, Cathrin TREBELJAHR, original work award 2020 and Sophie DENISSOF special mention original work 2020.
 All the members of the jury were filmed to give their vision of the prize as well as all the winners who were filmed and posted on arvha's YOU TUBE channel, on Catherine GUYOT's LinkedIn page and on ARVHA's face book page.

 In 2021, 482 applications were examined and 1582 projects were presented.